Alternative Systems of Medicine

 Acupuncture is part of the larger system of traditional Chinese medicine (TCM), which combines a variety of nutritional, herbal, and mind-body approaches.
 Acupuncture is an ancient treatment approach developed in China 5,000 years ago.
 It is one of the major components of TCM and has become very popular in the West.
 It involves the placement of thin needles at certain acupuncture points on the body.

-Currently, there are too few studies of both TCM and acupuncture specifically in people with multiple sclerosis (MS) to make any conclusions about the effectiveness of these approaches as either symptomatic or disease-modifying treatments for MS. Studies of acupuncture in other medical conditions have shown that it is effective in alleviating pain and reducing nausea and vomiting.
+Currently, there are too few studies of both TCM and acupuncture specifically in people with multiple sclerosis (MS) to make any conclusions about the effectiveness of these approaches as treatments for MS symptoms.
+Studies of acupuncture in other medical conditions have shown that it is effective in alleviating pain and reducing nausea and vomiting.
 These results have been confirmed by a U.S. National Institutes of Health panel reviewing clinical evidence for acupuncture.

-So, acupuncture may have some benefit for people with MS as a symptomatic treatment for pain.
+So, acupuncture may have some benefits for people with MS as a symptomatic treatment for pain.
 The safety of acupuncture has been demonstrated when the intervention is performed by an experienced clinician.

 Since TCM often involves the use of herbal treatment, there is the potential that specific herbs will activate the immune system, which may exacerbate MS. Chinese herbs that may have immune-stimulating effects include Asian ginseng, certain mushrooms (reishi and maitake), and astragalus.
 These herbs may also interact negatively with other medications, and patients are encouraged to talk to their doctor about all medications and supplements they are taking.